fbrettnich/fbrettnich/README.md

 - 👨‍💻 All of my projects are available at [fbrettnich.de](https://fbrettnich.de/)

-- 💬 Ask me about **Development, Linux/Windows Systems, Azure Cloud and Hostings**
+- 💬 Ask me about **Development, Linux/Windows Systems and Hostings**

 - 📫 How to reach me **github@fbrettnich.de**